rdio/jsapi-examples/mobile-queue/README.md

 http://iangilman.com/rdio/mobile-queue/

+Note that this app requires the "shared_playstate" permission, which you can ask for when you create your own app.

 # TODO:

 * Should resets be paused while menu is up?
 Or maybe another way to deal with state changing?